 On any given Friday afternoon you’ll find the fairy light-strung terrace of Occy’s teaming with thirsty locals, sampling their fix of the carefully curated international beers of the week or any number of local brews.

 Stretch it out and about

-If yoga isn’t your endorphin hit of choice, Dunsborough’s suburban coastal walk, which runs alongside Geographe Bay might be more your speed.
+Dunsborough’s suburban coastal walk which runs alongside Geographe Bay might be just the thing you need to clear your head.
 The path winds in and out of sight of the ocean, weaving through bush with the juxtaposition of cute fibro beach shacks and monstrous, cookie-cutter McMansions jostling side-by-side.